Markus Klek

 To participate, you need to be at least 18 years of age, physically in good shape, be able to work in a tight group setting and take full responsibility for your own actions.

 The safety of the group and each participant comes first.
+Some participants have opted out voluntarily, upon not being able to cope with the conditions.

-Nordic Winter Camp is organized by primitive skills practitioner Markus Klek (56) from Germany.
+Nordic Winter Camp is organized by primitive skills practitioner Markus Klek (57) from Germany.

 “After having spent decades studying indigenous and prehistoric winter living and crafting experimental gear,